isomerpages/imda-tradetrust/_developer/Product FAQ/Why does TradeTrust use public blockchains?.md

 Tokens (NFTs) to satisfy this requirement when dealing with Transferable documents and Blockchain is used to record the NFT transactions.</p>
 <p>TradeTrust relies on public blockchain technology (Ethereum, Polygon,
-XDC or Stability) to electronically endorse and transfer the ownership of a trade financing document amongst the stakeholders along a trade flow.
+XDC, Hedera and Stability) to electronically endorse and transfer the ownership of a trade financing document amongst the stakeholders along a trade flow.
 TradeTrust’s use of public blockchain was a deliberate choice as in a global setting, there should not be a need for a central authority or body to